 This 996kms protects the upper slopes of the Rwenzori Mountains, which run for almost 120kms along the Congolese border west of Kasese and Fort portal.
 The park is located near Kasese in the western part of Uganda and can be reached in just about 5-6 hours’ drive from Kampala Uganda’s capital up to the park.
-It borders Vurunga national park in the democratic republic of Congo in the west.
-The park can also be reached by air; arrangement can be made from Entebbe international airport or Kajansi air strip to Kasese from which a transfer to the park headquarters in Nyakalenjija village along the Mubuku valley can be made.
+It borders Virunga national park in the democratic republic of Congo in the west.
+The park can also be reached by air; arrangement can be made from Entebbe international airport or Kajansi airstrip to Kasese from which a transfer to the park headquarters in Nyakalenjija village along the Mubuku valley can be made.

-The alpine highland of glaciers, snowfields, hot springs and blue cirque lakes make Rwenzori one of Africa’s most beautiful mountain peaks.
-The Rwenzori is the highest mountain range in Africa. its highest peaks Margherita (5,109m) and Alexandra (5,083) on mount Stanley are exceeded in altitude elsewhere in Africa only by Kilimanjaro and mount Kenya both of which are extinct volcanoes standing in isolation above the surrounding plains.
+The alpine highland of glaciers, snowfields, hot springs, and blue cirque lakes make Rwenzori one of Africa’s most beautiful mountain peaks.
+Rwenzori is the highest mountain range in Africa. its highest peaks Margherita (5,109m) and Alexandra (5,083) on mount Stanley are exceeded in altitude elsewhere in Africa only by Kilimanjaro and Mount Kenya both of which are extinct volcanoes standing in isolation above the surrounding plains.
 It’s Africa’s third tallest peak with many waterfalls, lakes, and glaciers, and it’s also known for its beautiful plant life.

-The Rwenzori mountains national park although majorly known for its Hiking and climbing, on the lower slopes it’s a home to several species of animals over 70 mammals are recorded at the park with over 177 species of birds several of which are Albertine Rift endemics.
-Some of the mammal species known at park include golden cat, genet, giant forest hog and bushbuck, forest elephants, hyrax, leopard, yellow backed duiker among others although sometimes very difficult to spot.
-Themammals you are likely to see are the colobus and the blue monkeys, other primates include the Angola colobus, chimpanzee, the black and white colobus, L’Hoest monkey.
-Bird species include the Rwenzori turaco, barred long-tailed cuckoo, long-eared owl, handsome francolin strange weaver, blue headed sun bird, among very many.
+The Rwenzori mountains national park although majorly known for its Hiking and climbing, on the lower slopes it’s home to several species of animals over 70 mammals are recorded at the park with over 177 species of birds several of which are Albertine Rift endemics.
+Some of the mammal species known at the park include golden cat, genet, giant forest hog and bushbuck, forest elephants, hyrax, leopard, yellow-backed duiker among others although sometimes very difficult to spot.
+The mammals you are likely to see are the colobus and the blue monkeys, other primates include the Angola colobus, chimpanzee, the black and white colobus, L’Hoest monkey.
+Bird species include the Rwenzori turaco, barred long-tailed cuckoo, long-eared owl, handsome francolin strange weaver, blue-headed sunbird, among very many.

 The central circuit, this route ascends from Nyakalengija trailhead, its run by Rwenzori Mountaineering services; the trail takes you to the top of Mount Stanley.